 What Are Rule Justifications and How Do You Write Them?

-The justification gives the business case for why the rule exists, not what is the rule doing.
+The justification gives the business case for why the rule exists, not what the rule is.

 Why do you need to write a justification for each rule?
 Your firewall may be four years old, but three and a half years ago, somebody was trying to get something to work right.
 They stuck a test rule in there, completely forgot that they put it in there, and it’s still there today.
 The justification will tell you immediately why it’s there, whether it should be there, and that you can remove the rule without concern.